jwenz723/flux-grpcdemo/README.md

     * scans container registries and deploys new images
 * **Helm Operator** CRD controller
     * automates Helm chart releases
-* **Flagger** progressive delivery operator
-    * automates the promotion of canary deployments using Istio routing for traffic shifting and Prometheus metrics for canary analysis

 ### Prerequisites